emccarthy23/2017-07-16-gapminder-data/README.md

 Code from a Software Carpentry workshop at UCSF July 15-16 2017.

-I added this line from my computer.
+I added this essay from my computer.